-Salted shortbread cookies are easy enough to make for a quick sweet treat and special enough to make at the holidays.
-Whether you are looking for a Christmas cookie recipe or just an easy shortbread recipe, these salted butter cookies have got you covered.
+Salted shortbread cookies are easy enough to make for a quick sweet treat and special enough to make as Christmas shortbread cookies at the holidays.
+Whether you are looking for a Christmas cookie recipe or just an easy buttery shortbread cookie recipe, these salted butter cookies have got you covered.

 About These Buttery Shortbread Cookies

 Nothing is better in the entire world than these salted shortbread cookies!
 They are seriously the best shortbread cookies.

 I do not say this lightly - I really love them and so does everyone who tries them.